 |Best for||One-stop shop for robo-advisor, trading, and banking|

 Ally is a financial services company offering bank accounts, loans, and an online brokerage.
-They offer both self-directed investing through the brokerage and a robo-advisor, Ally Invest Managed Portfolios.
+They offer both self-directed investing through the brokerage and a robo-advisor, Ally Invest Robo Portfolios.

 Ally Invest doesn’t charge a management fee if you leave 30% of your portfolio in cash, which is the default option.
 If you reduce the cash allocation, Ally will charge a 0.30% management fee.
 The cost is the same for Core and Socially Responsible options.
 The ESG funds used in the socially responsible portfolio are relatively cheap, costing between 0.15% and 0.25%.

 🔔 Read an in-depth review of Ally Invest Socially Responsible Portfolio.

 |Annual fee||0.25% (0.40% for the premium plan)|